umbraco/UmbracoDocs/umbraco-heartcore/release-notes/core-dependency-upgrade.md

 The Redirect API will contain a reference to the pre-migration URL for each item.
 In order for your applications to seamlessly handle the change, it is recommended they query this API to determine if a URL has changed.
 If so, they should serve an HTTP 301 - Permanent Redirect response to the new URL.

-If your applications will be affected by this change and you need to know more, please reach out via support ticket.
+If your applications will be affected by this change and you need to know more, please reach out via a support ticket.